-Legal Progress is the legal policy program at the Center for American Progress.
+Legal Progress is the legal policy program at American Progress.
 No matter the issue, the judiciary will continue to play an increasingly important role in the lives of hardworking Americans, as well as in the success of the progressive legislative agenda.
 Through legal and policy analysis, communications and public education, and convening key stakeholders, Legal Progress helps push the American legal system in a more progressive direction and educate the public about the courts’ effect on the issues they care about most.

 Other duties may include conducting targeted research and reporting on policy meetings, seminars, hearings, and lectures.
 Whenever possible, interns are encouraged to write on the subject of their choice either as a contributor to a larger final piece or as an individual author of a column for the website.

 American Progress operates two separate nonprofit organizations to maximize the progressive agenda: The Center for American Progress and the Center for American Progress Action Fund.
 This job posting refers collectively to the two organizations under the name “American Progress.”
 The Center for American Progress is a nonpartisan 501(c)(3) tax-exempt research and educational institute.
 It undertakes research, public education, and a limited amount of lobbying.
 The Center for American Progress Action Fund is a nonpartisan 501(c)(4) tax-exempt organization dedicated to achieving progress through action.
 It works to transform progressive ideas into policy through rapid-response communications, legislative action, grassroots organizing, political advocacy, and partnerships with other progressive leaders.
 The organizations share office space and employees.